sbogucki12/metablog/readme.md

 5. Imported CSS bootstrap via CDN and wrote out the blog's basic layout.
 6. Deployed to Heroku.
 7. First Update:  Adjusted the index.js file to serve individual pages.
 Added a new entry.
+8. Created the archive linked list on the left-hand side of each page.

 ## Timeline